pycontw/pybot22/README.md

 ```

 ### Step
+Run the bot to serve the game.

+At the first time running, the bot will automatically create all channels, roles, and custom emojis to the guild (the server), which are necessary for the booth game.

 ``` bash
 # Create the tmp folder for underlying services.
 Only need to do once.
 mkdir /tmp/pybot22/mysqld